jsom1/jsom1.github.io/_summaries/metasploit.md

 We really have to think like a pirate in this phase.

 7. **Report**\\
 The report is the most important part of a pentest.
 It contains what we did, how we did it, and most importantly, what could the organization do to correct the vulnerabilities we found and used.
-The purpose is that the client enhances the global security, and doesn’t just patch the vulnerabilities.
+The purpose is that the client enhances the global security, not that he just patch the vulnerabilities we found.
 The report should contain an abstract, a presentation and a technical part.

 ## Penetration test types

-* **White box (white hat)**\\
+- **White box (white hat)**\\
 It is a visible test : we work with the client.
 Pros : the client’s security team can show us the systems and everything we might want to know.
 Cons : might be biased.
 A white box test can be good when we have a limited time and can’t do a proper information gathering phase.

-* **Black box**\\
+- **Black box**\\
 It is an invisible test, performed without the knowledge of the organization.
 Pros : much more realistic than a white box test.
 Cons : lasts way longer than a white box test and require more skills.